Human-Rights-Map-1008x567

 How Co-op is taking action

 • Since 2010, Co-op has supported the Egyptian Supplier Ethical Trade Forum (ESET) where suppliers work together to improve working conditions in Egypt, specifically for those involved in casual labour.
 The forum has focused on sharing best practice and projects in health and safety, working with temporary workers and labour providers, women’s empowerment and managing excessive working hours.
+In 2025, ESET marked its 15th anniversary with an impact assessment and sponsorship of a new worker awareness app to support responsible recruitment and worker training at Egyptian supplier sites.
+It also developed a child labour prevention and remediation procedure tailored to the Egyptian context.

 • In 2012, Co-op joined Oxfam, the ETI and other UK retailers to establish the Better Strawberries Group to review the risks identified in Moroccan produce and establish an action plan to address those risks.
 Initial priorities included helping women access statutory social security entitlements, obtain ID cards and receive the minimum wage.
 A travelling roadshow explained rights to female workers and their families and the standards they should expect at work.
 Co-op works closely with suppliers and growers to continue to raise standards for workers in these supply chains.